paramraghavan/graphDB/README.md

   * The order in which steps are executed, which might differ from the order in which they are written due to optimizations.

 ## Neptune multiple label support
 Neptune supports multiple labels for a vertex.
-When you create a label, you can specify multiple labels by separating them with ::.
+When you create a label, you can specify multiple labels by separating them with ;;.
-For example, g.addV("Label1::Label2::Label3") adds a vertex with three different labels.
+For example, g.addV("Label1;;Label2;;Label3") adds a vertex with three different labels.
 The hasLabel step matches this vertex with any of those three labels: hasLabel("Label1"), hasLabel("Label2"), and hasLabel("Label3").

->> The :: delimiter is reserved for this use only.
+>> The ;; delimiter is reserved for this use only.
 You cannot specify multiple labels in the hasLabel step.
->> For example, hasLabel("Label1::Label2") does not match anything.
+>> For example, hasLabel("Label1;;Label2") does not match anything.
+>> its best practice to use single label as multiple labels are not supported in all graph platform
+>> Gremlin cannot delete labels. you can delete labels using openCypher, but at least one label has to be left.

 ref: https://docs.aws.amazon.com/neptune/latest/userguide/access-graph-gremlin-differences.html